-ABx's board of directors approved the lodgement of mining lease application and related project strategy for the Binjour Bauxite Project in early 2020.
-The Binjour Bauxite Project pre-production and working capital costs are fully funded by ABx's marketing partner, Rawmin Mining and Industries of India.
+In early 2020, ABx's board of directors approved the lodgement of a mining lease application at Binjour located 115km west of Bundaberg, Queensland.
+The project has been named the Sunrise Bauxite Project.
+Pre-production and working capital costs are fully funded by ABx's marketing partner, Rawmin Mining and Industries of India (Rawmin).

-Tripartite Memorandum of Understanding (MoU) between ABx, Rawmin Mining and Industries of India and Tianshan Aluminium of China is for the sale of 0.5 to 1.5 million tonnes of bauxite from Binjour to Tianshan's new low temperature refinery in southern China which is due to commence production in late 2020
+A tripartite Memorandum of Understanding (MoU) between ABx, Rawmin and Tianshan Aluminium of China was executed in 2019 for the sale of 0.5 to 1.5 million tonnes of bauxite from Sunrise Bauxite Project to Tianshan's new low temperature refinery in southern China.
+Prospective customers in India are now restarting their expansions of alumina refineries that had been stalled by the pandemic.